EladAvrahami/node.js/README.md

 ### 2. Order my routes
-open new file called  "confige_routes" and do export to it using the middelware " .use " in order to get a path to get the url of the indexRout for instance...
+open new file called  "confige_routes" and do export to it using the middelware **" .use "** on the config_routes file in order to get a path to get the url of the indexRout for instance...

+app.use("/users",usersRout) wiil ref to useresRout file and in it will be more part of the url